WicksL08/ExForCyberEducation/README.md

 # CTFforCyberLearning

-A doctoral research project at The University of Alabama exploring how Capture-the-Flag (CTF) cybersecurity challenges can improve student engagement, knowledge, and skill development in Alabama high school classrooms.
+A doctoral research project at The University of Alabama exploring how Capture the Flag (CTF) cybersecurity challenges can improve student engagement, knowledge, and skill development in Alabama high school classrooms.

 ## About the Study

-CTFforCyberLearning uses the Ex4CSLearning curriculum model to deliver hands-on cybersecurity education through three modules — OSINT, Cryptography, and Password Security — mapped to Alabama K–12 Computer Science Standards and the NICE Cybersecurity Workforce Framework.
+CTFforCyberLearning uses the experiential learning educational model to deliver hands-on cybersecurity education through three modules (OSINT, Cryptography, and Password Security) mapped to Alabama K–12 Computer Science Standards and the NICE Cybersecurity Workforce Framework.

 ## Study Website